SOCIAL SECURITY DISABILITY

 How much does a lawyer charge in a Workers’ Compensation case?

 First, a lawyer has to obtain benefits for you.
-The fee is 20% of the first $5,000 of benefits, 15% of the second $5,000 in benefits, and 10% of any benefits above that.
-Generally, the only time you are charged a fee is at the end of the case when the case settles for a single lump sum of money.
+The fee is 25% of any settlement.
+The only time you are charged a fee is at the end of the case when the case settles for a single lump sum of money.
 There are exceptions to that, but they are rare.

 Can I receive Social Security Disability Benefits while receiving disability benefits under Workers’ Compensation?